lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This section describes TPM2 key attestation for use in a CSR.

+This is a complete and canonical example that can be used to test parsers implemented against this specification.
+Readers who wish the sample data may skip to {{appdx-tpm-example}}; the following sections explain the TPM-specific data structures needed to fully parse the contents of the evidence statement.

 ### TCG Key Attestation Certify

 There are several ways in TPM2 to provide proof of a key's properties.